-Pyromania is a rare, pathological disorder characterized by intentional and repeated fire setting.
+Pyromania, the term for pathological fire setting, is a rare disorder characterized by the intentional and repeated setting of fires.
 People with pyromania are deeply fascinated by fire and related paraphernalia.
-They may experience feelings of satisfaction or a release of built-up inner tension or anxiety once a fire is set.
+They may experience feelings of pleasure, gratification, or a release of inner tension or anxiety once a fire is set.

-- the fire setting is not better explained by a manic episode or other disorder
+- That the fire setting is not better explained by a manic episode or other disorder

 Signs of pyromania include:

 - An excessive or unnecessary amount of matches or lighters

 - Burnt pieces of paper or other material in garbage cans or near a sink or stove